Gucci revamps itself during Milan Fashion Week - ExBulletin

 There were still some asexual references, but they were more glam rock than necessarily for the them/them demographic.
 A poet’s shirt had a sexy deep V but no bow tie; T-shirts and mohair jumpers were sheer and long skirts looked deconstructed from the trousers and were paired with striped rugby shirts.

-Many of these looks could have fit into Michele’s runway, but surely they would have been layered with ideas, memories, and memories expressed through quirky patterns and elaborate accents.
+Many of these looks could have fit on the Micheles runway, but surely they would have been layered with ideas, memories and memories expressed through quirky patterns and elaborate accents.
 The new collection, with its elongated and roomy silhouette and its masculine touch, seen in oversized mechanic and motorcycle suits, will suit many people.

 The collection was designed by the in-house team, which did not bow down after the show.